krystinli/Legoland/stats_basics/10_P-value.md

+## P-value 🔢
+> Given the null hypothesis is true, p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test.

-## Hypothesis_Testing
+Hypothesis_Testing
 - **Null Hypothesis - H0:** A general statement that there is no association among groups.
 - **Alternative Hypothesis - Ha:** Be contrary to the null hypothesis.

-## 1) P-value 🔢
-> Given the null hypothesis is true, p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test.

 💡 A p-value is a measure of the probability that an observed difference could have occurred just by random chance.
 - The **lower the p-value, the greater the statistical significance** of the observed difference